 Can a garage conversion become a living space?

-Yes, your garage conversion can most definitely become a living space!
+Yes, in California your garage conversion can most definitely become a living space!

 An accessory dwelling unit is its own fully functional apartment.
 It has its own entrance, kitchen, bathroom, and living space.

-Fun fact: Thanks to new statewide regulations introduced in 2020, you can now build an accessory dwelling unit on either a single-family lot OR a multi-family lot.
+Fun fact: Thanks to new statewide regulations introduced in within the last few years, you can now build an accessory dwelling unit on either a single-family lot OR a multi-family lot.

-We make planning, hiring, and building your accessory dwelling unit simple.
+We make proper planning, hiring, and building your accessory dwelling unit simple.

 Maxable has been on the front-end of a lot of these legislation changes, and we’ve already helped thousands of homeowners realize the potential of their property, whether it’s a multi-family or single-family lot.

-Do you need planning permission to turn a garage into a room?
+Do you need a permit to turn a garage into a room?

 A lot of people illegally convert garages into living spaces without complying with the local building code.

 Not only is this extraordinarily dangerous for anyone living in an illegal unit, but it’s also dangerous for the homeowner because it leaves them open to lawsuits.
-Imagine you are renting an illegally converted garage to someone and they start a fire.
+Imagine you are renting an illegally converted garage to someone and they start a fire or there’s an HVAC system gas leak.

 Not only are you 100% liable for the damage, but if they injure themselves you are on the hook for their medical bills and leave yourself open to a serious lawsuit.